craigtaub/cjs-mustache-compiler/README.md

-# Mustache CJS Compiler
+# CJS Mustache Compiler

-Simple solution for compiling mustache templates into CommonJS Module for server-side or (via browserify) client-side use.
+Simple solution for compiling mustache templates into a CommonJS Module

+# Why?
+For server-side or (via browserify) client-side use.
+To share.

+# How?
 Builds them into pre-compiled templates.